Statistical inference of convex order by Wasserstein projection: Conclusions and future directions

 \section{Conclusions and future directions}

 In this paper, we have discussed the hypothesis testing problem for convex order of probability measures.
 We have established a new methodology for this problem, using the Wasserstein projection over the Wasserstein space.
 In full generality, we demonstrated that the Wasserstein projected distance is stable, hence its empirical version is consistent with the true one.
 We further obtained the rate of convergence of the projected Wasserstein distance of empirical measures under either the log-Sobolev inequality or bounded support assumptions.
-We also have discussed the smoothed Wasserstein projected distance, which potentially allows one to achieve a faster convergence rate.
 In addition to providing theoretical understanding, we also have proposed a numerical scheme for the projection distance and provide some experiments based on this scheme.
 In what follows we continue to expand this discussion, while at the same time provide a few perspectives on future work.

 First, it is of interest to analyze other stochastic orders and connect them with optimal transport view points.
 Often variants of convex order are more frequently utilized in economics and risk management.
 For example, one can choose a different defining class $\mathcal{A}'$ which is the set of increasing convex functions, increasing with respect to lexicographic order $\leq$ on $\mathbb{R}^d$, to construct the increasing convex order.
 Another example is the subharmonic order for probability measures over a convex domain, which is induced by another defining class, namely, the set of all bounded continuous subharmonic functions.
 These are two typical other stochastic orders that are considered in various fields.
 It is valuable to answer similar questions on those orders.